tobycm/code-server-instance-manager-nginx/README.md

 ### Step 8: Chill

-After you have set this up, please setup nginx for user routing (pls wait im uploading the tutorial on GitHub)
+After you have set this up, please setup [nginx for user routing](https://github.com/tobycm/nginx-code-server-router/)